kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 2. The folder `kedro-airflow-spaceflights` will be executed within the Airflow container.
 To run our Kedro project there, we need to copy several items from the previous section into it:
 - the `/data` folder from Step 1, containing sample input datasets for our pipeline.
 This folder will also store the output results.
-- the `/conf` folder from Steps 2-4, which includes our DataCatalog, Parameters, and Logging customisation files.
+- the `/conf` folder from Steps 2-4, which includes our `DataCatalog`, parameters, and customised logging files.
 These files will be used by Kedro during its execution in the Airflow container.
 - the `.whl` file from Step 5, which we will install in the Airflow Docker container to execute our project node by node.
 - the Airflow DAG from Step 6 for deployment in the Airflow cluster.
     ```shell